 - consult online resources like Sécurité publique website

 I purchased the services of someone who was being sexually exploited

 Becoming aware that you may have contributed to the sexual exploitation of a person can be extremely unsettling.
 It can be difficult to look reality in the face and take responsibility for what we have said and done.
-Contact the provincial resource line for victims of sexual assault and sexual exploitation at 1 888 933‑9007 or the Centre d’intervention en délinquance sexuelle in Laval at 579 641‑3941.
+Contact the Sexual Violence Helpline at 1-888-933‑9007 or the Centre d’intervention en délinquance sexuelle in Laval at 579 641‑3941.

 Help and resources

 If you need immediate help, dial 9-1-1.

 - Free bilingual, anonymous and confidential service, available 24 hours a day, 7 days a week, across Québec

 Available in all regions of Québec, providing access to trained intervention professionals

 - Concertation des luttes contre l’exploitation sexuelle (CLES) - Montréal